DFE-Digital/get-into-teaching-app/app/views/content/tips-on-applying-for-teacher-training.md

 ---
 title: Tips on applying for teacher training
 description: |-
-  Read these tips on completing your teacher training application and choosing teacher training references.
-With advice on personal statements and when to apply.
+  Read about the teacher training application process.
+Find advice on writing your teacher training personal statement, choosing your references, and applying.
 date: "2021-06-24"
 keywords:
   - adviser